lamelkekana/Obesity_Prediction/README.md

 ### 📊 Dataset Description

-"This dataset contains information for estimating obesity levels in individuals from Mexico, Peru, and Colombia, based on their eating habits and physical condition.
-It includes 17 attributes and 2,111 records, with each record labeled by the class variable 'Obesity' (Obesity Level), which classifies individuals into the following categories: Insufficient Weight, Normal Weight, Overweight Level I, Overweight Level II, Obesity Type I, Obesity Type II, and Obesity Type III."
+This dataset contains information for estimating obesity levels in individuals from Mexico, Peru, and Colombia, based on their eating habits and physical condition.
+It includes 17 attributes and 2,111 records, with each record labeled by the class variable 'Obesity' (Obesity Level), which classifies individuals into the following categories: Insufficient Weight, Normal Weight, Overweight Level I, Overweight Level II, Obesity Type I, Obesity Type II, and Obesity Type III.

 ### 🎯 Objectives